August 14th, 2020 | The Days of Greatness.

-The determinants and catalyzers of creativity is such an overlooked research topic.
-However, there are lots of examples of famous people such as Frida Kahlo, Ludwig van Beethoven, Edvard Munch, Sylvia Plath, Mark Twain, or J.K.
-Rowling who successfully channeled their—either physical or existential—pain towards their creative work.
+The determinants and catalyzers of creativity are such an overlooked research topic.
+However, there are lots of examples of famous people such as Frida Kahlo, Ludwig van Beethoven, Edvard Munch, Sylvia Plath, Mark Twain, and J.K.
+Rowling who successfully channelled their—either physical or existential—pain towards their creative work.

 Can We Measure Creativity?

-Actually, I conducted some studies on creativity ten years ago as an undergraduate student in Psychology (specialized in Psychometrics) Namely, together with my Master’s thesis advisor, we tried to standardize a test that he had designed.
-The test aimed to measure a so-called divergent intelligence, in other words, creativity.
+I conducted some studies on creativity ten years ago as an undergraduate student in Psychology (specialising in Psychometrics) Namely, together with my Master’s thesis advisor, we tried to standardize a test that he had designed.
+The test aimed to measure so-called divergent intelligence, in other words, creativity.
 It was supposed to be some parallel to the Raven’s Progressive Matrices test that measures a so-called fluid intelligence, also known as, IQ.
-Namely, similarly like Raven’s test, it was based on just one language-neutral task based on visual information.
+Namely, similarly to Raven’s test, it was based on just one language-neutral task based on visual information.

 The subject was given a set of 25 weird shapes and asked to classify these shapes into as many classes as possible within ten minutes.
 The subject had to use creativity to come up with new classes by themselves.
 The classes could not be repetitive—for example, classes such as “an object with three sharp edges” and “an object with four sharp edges” would be counted as just one.